-Generally, it was found that the freeway is over-signed Signs are not advantageously positioned and in some instances, not required.
+Generally, it was found that the freeway signage follows OTM guidance for placement and message, however, in some instances it appears that there is more signing in place than what is required.
+Jt was found that the positioning of some signs could be improved.
 In a few locations (sometimes where critical decisions are required to be made by drivers), signs are so closely spaced that they eclipse each other and/or send a convoluted message.
 Additional details are provided in latter sections of this report.
-Commented [N45]: So what is 55.4?
-Is it good or bad?
-Is it warranted or not?